 Vera Alentova, Soviet and Russian actress

 Vera Alentova is a Russian theatre and film actress, who became famous for her leading role in the Soviet internationally acclaimed drama Moscow Does Not Believe in Tears (1980) directed by her husband Vladimir Menshov.
 The film won an Academy Award for Best Foreign Language Film in 1980.
-The actress received San Michele prize as Best Actress (1981) at Film Festival in Brussels for her role.
-Alentova was awarded Honored Artist of Russia (1982) and People’s Artist of Russia (1992) titles.
-The actress received the Order of Friendship in 2001 and Order of Honor in 2007.
+The actress received San Michele prize as Best Actress (1981) at the Film Festival in Brussels for her role.
+Besides, Alentova was awarded Honored Artist of Russia (1982) and People’s Artist of Russia (1992) titles.
+Also she received the Order of Friendship in 2001 and Order of Honor in 2007.

 In 1965 Alentova graduated from the Moscow Art Theatre School and became an actress at the Moscow Theater.

 Her first appearance on TV was in 1977 when she played a role in the film The Birth.

 And two years later she became the star of Soviet cinema.
 The actress played in the film Moscow Does Not Believe in Tears directed by her husband.
 Surprisingly, the director decided to invite his wife to the role of Katya only after the refusal of two other candidates.
 Actress Irina Kupchenko did not like the script, and Margarita Terekhova at that time went to Odessa.

 In 1981 the film was awarded the Oscar, but the director could not leave the country, so Alentova went abroad.
 She traveled all over the world and, together with people of different nationalities, watched her work.